 Last but not least, one of the most famous travel scams in China and Shanghai is also the tea scam on which they got me too when I visited Shanghai for the very first time.
 You can read the whole story here.

 Things to do in Shanghai are so amazing, diverse and new, that traveling to Shanghai is always interesting.
 Shanghai has the right mixture of new and old.
 When you are walking on well-maintained pedestrian streets, beautifully done parks and four lane roads, you can still see, feel, smell and taste the traditional China with just few steps into the tiny, remote back streets.
 It is like traveling back in time.

-Even though Shanghai has some really amazing things to do, make sure not to leave it without seeing the ordinary faces of the city, from which you will really be able to say, you have explored Shanghai well.
+Even though things to do in Shanghai are amazing, make sure not to leave it without seeing the ordinary faces of the city, from which you will really be able to say, you have explored Shanghai well.

 Shanghai hotel recommendation